PapiLer/Reforestation/README.md

-## Thanks for explaining the word "many" to me.
-It means a lot.
+## Why did the tomato blush?
+Because it saw the salad dressing.